yuvtorres/focus-lugar/README.md

 	and how each of the personal makes grow the company.

 b) Over this function the tool proposes some points and begin iterate over the function until the stop criteria.
+Initially the optimization was iterative (gradient method), but with each time we call our objective function, were neccesary to call the API of google at less nine times, and to calculate the gradient in each iteration is neccesary to call the the objective function four times.
+And probably the library `numdifftools`used to calculate the gradient made this calls parallel and the google API can not answer.

+c) As a solution the heuristic method for optimization is to create a mesh over each city and determinate in this way the best location for the company.

 ## The Results

+As you can see in the